Emriko/Portfolio/content/_index.md

 showHeadingAnchors: false
 ---

-Welcome, I'm a video game programmer with focus on Graphics and gameplay programming.
+Welcome, I'm a video game programmer with focus on Graphics and Gameplay programming.

 Here you can see some of my project that I have work on and developed.
 I am looking for an internship starting August 2025